aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

 ### Deploy CDK Application

-1. Push code to your CodeCommit repository:
+1. Commit all changes to git and push code to your CodeCommit repository (Do not push upstream to GitHub):

     ```
     git add .